la2050/archive/_projects/2015/disrupt-the-desert-reduce-poverty-by-accelerating-social-innovation-in-south-la.md

   symposium on how to amplify the impact of So.
 LA nonprofits.
 project_image: 'https://img.youtube.com/vi/iHlwRhoV_78/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/iHlwRhoV_78'
-'In one to three sentences, please describe your proposal.': >- We propose a social innovation accelerator where design thinking meets social justice, on its home turf, to disrupt the patterns of disinvestment that have made So.
-LA into a human services non-profit desert.
-Cross-sector teams composed of local service providers, designers, and strategists will participate in an innovative, multi-modal series of events including 3 leadership development workshops, a 2.5 day design sprint, and a 1 day symposium on how to amplify the impact of So.
-LA nonprofits.
 Where will you be working?:
   - South LA
   - Los Angeles SouthWest College